Tuesday, March 29, 2011

 The company for which you work will also have a strong influence on your salary as a CCIE.
 Please note that the figures below have a relatively low sample size, unless you work for Cisco.

 As expected, major metropolitan cities will have higher CCIE salaries.
-California, New York, Virginia, and Illinois have surprisingly similar medians.
+Houston, San Jose, Chicago and San Francisco lead the way.

 International CCIE Salary